List of Homeland characters: Ivan Krupin

 Played by Mark Ivanir, Ivan Krupin is a high-ranking Russian intelligence officer in the SVR.
 Years ago, Ivan groomed CIA officer Allison Carr into becoming a mole for Russia, receiving vital state secrets in exchange for information that would advance Allison up the ranks of the CIA.
 Ivan works as Allison's handler during her tenure as station chief in Berlin, and orders a hit on Carrie due to her association with one of Allison's former assets (who was also working with Russia).
 Ivan is eventually apprehended by the CIA during a sting operation to expose Allison's ties to Russia.
 He agrees to give Saul details on the SVR's plan to extract Allison from Germany in exchange for witness protection in the United States.

 Saul later visits Ivan in Wyoming, where is staying under witness protection, to inquire about possible Russian interference with the administration of President Elizabeth Keane.
 Saul names Yevgeny Gromov, a GRU operative known for his disinformation efforts; Ivan feigns ignorance, but later comes out of witness protection to confront Yevgeny himself, who considers Ivan the product of a bygone era of Russian intelligence efforts.
 Yevgeny and his men later intercept Ivan during a planned rendezvous with Saul and drown him, leaving evidence of his death for Saul to find.

+Ahmed Nazari

+Played by Darwin Shaw, Ahmed Nazari is an asset who Carrie has had trouble handling in the past.
+He has fallen in love with Allison Carr.
+He steals a suitcase of money and hopes to elope with Alison, when he discovers he is a pawn in a sting operation.